Disclaimer: I own nothing

 "And you came out here to reminisce?"
 As long as the Avatar was feeling chatty, there was no reason not to get as much information about his mindset and worldview.
 If he was going to be her ally for the foreseeable future, then she might as well be as prepared as she could be to make proper use of him.

 "Haha, not really.
 I mean, we've already spent a lot more time here than you," the Avatar folded his arms and glanced over in the direction of the doorway.
 "I'm actually waiting for Zuko.
 He's supposed to start giving me Firebending lessons today."

 "Ah," she glanced out towards the horizon.
 Of course, it made sense that Zuko would want to schedule an introduction to Firebending for sunrise.

 Thoughts on that matter led to another issue popping up in her mind, and she turned back to face the Avatar.

 "By the way, Avatar," she kept her tone conversational.
 "Any particular reason you decided to have my brother as your teacher instead of me?
 I'm sure if you asked him, he'd readily tell you I'm the better Firebender than he is."

 "Yeah, I thought a lot about that," the Avatar looked sheepish as he rubbed the back of his head.
-"And I don't mean and real offense, but-"
+"And I don't mean and real offence, but-"

 Anything the Avatar was about to say was interrupted by the appearance of Zuko in one of the nearby doorways.